bksutherland/GreenTechHackathon/MasonJarRadio.md

 17600 - 5364 J<br/>
 12236 J<br/>
 <p>Hybrid supercapacitors ship fully charged, usually with the long foot (positive voltage) in a plastic tube.
 As they can discharge MUCH faster than batteries when they short circuit, it is important in handling them to take special care as a significant heating occurs across the leads for anything conductive.
 A short circuited hybrid supercapacitor will spontaneous melt a line of solder, or make a wire glow red and melt the plastic insulation for example.
 So proper handling!
 Doesn't go in a pocket with change, for example. :)</p>
 <p>A single 1100F hybrid supercapacitor will power The Public Rad.io for about 15h at medium volume.
-Having six of them will ensure listening for an entire day and a week without a sunny days with the opportunity to recharge from the panel.</p>
+Having six of them wired in parallel will ensure listening for an entire day and a week without a sunny days with the opportunity to recharge from the panel.</p>
 </p>
 <img src="IMG_2459.png"></center><br/>
 <img src="IMG_2460.png"></center><br/>